Chemotherapy drugs kill fast-growing cells throughout the body, including both cancer cells and normal, healthy cells.

 For patients who do not achieve remission after the first course of induction chemotherapy, additional courses of chemotherapy may be given, either with the same drugs or with a new chemotherapy regimen.

 Central Nervous System (CNS) Prophylaxis

-Pediatric treatment regimens typically include treatment to prevent the spread of leukemia cells to the brain and spinal cord and kill any leukemia cells that may already be there.
+Pediatric treatment regimens typically include treatment to prevent the spread of leukemia cells to the brain and spinal cord, as well as kill any leukemia cells that may already be there.
 The CNS-directed therapy begins during the induction phase and continues throughout the rest of treatment.

 Some form of intrathecal chemotherapy is now incorporated into most protocols for the treatment of childhood AML.
 “Intrathecal” means that the chemotherapy drugs are injected into the fluid-filled space between the thin layers of tissue that cover the brain and spinal cord.

 Intrathecal chemotherapy can be combined with the other types of chemotherapy that are given during the induction phase of treatment.
 The most common intrathecal chemotherapy drug used in children with AML is cytarabine.